open-policy-agent/frameworks/constraint/README.md

         Values will be made available to constraint rules as `input.parameters` and `input.review`.

-Note that the `Library()` module will be sandboxed much like how constraint rules are sandboxed.
-With the following additional freedoms:
+Note that the `Library()` module will be sandboxed much as constraint rules are sandboxed, but with the following additional freedoms:

    * `data.constraints` is available
    * `data.external` is available